 It’s also important to know that you can still get altitude sickness even when taking medications; nothing makes you immune.
 Once you start having symptoms, the medication won’t reduce them.
 Getting yourself to lower altitude again is the only effective treatment.

 Even with the most careful riding, sometimes mild symptoms of altitude sickness may include:

 ● Trouble sleeping

 ● Loss of appetite

-If you develop mild altitude sickness, you should stop climbing any higher and return to a lower elevation level.
-These symptoms go away on their own when you move to a lower altitude, and as long as they’re gone, you can start the trip again after a couple days of rest.
+In mild cases, stop climbing any higher and return to a lower elevation level.
+These symptoms go away on their own when you move to a lower altitude, limit your exertion, and take care of yourself.
+You can start the trip again after a couple days of rest.

-With CFMOTO, you can experience more ATV Action together with our custom designed liquid-cooled 4-stroke engines, and an unmatched assortment of standard features.
-Our ATVs and side X sides are perfect for tackling the trailheads or using as heavy-duty utility machine.
+We care about our customers—both about their safety and the quality of the products they receive.
+With CFMOTO, you can experience more ATV action with our custom-designed, liquid-cooled 4-stroke engines and an unmatched assortment of premium-features-made-standard.
+CFMOTO ATVs and sport-utility side X sides are perfect for tackling the trailheads or getting down to work.

 To learn more about what these powerful machines can do for you, use our online CFMOTO dealer locator today!